‘Shame on you’: Daughter of elderly man hospitalized after alleged attack delivers message to those responsible

 “We just hope that the public will come forward, that someone will talk about what happened or someone who will know someone who did something or someone caught something on their cell phone that could be helpful,” said his daughter.

-In a message to the accused assailants, she said, “Shame on you.
+She added in a message to the accused assailants, “Shame on you.
 It’s disgusting.
 It’s sad.”

 State police are asking anyone who saw the alleged attack or took video to contact them at 617-727-8817.